Emperor Go-Daigo: Events of Go-Daigo's life

 Upon his triumphal return to Kyoto, Daigo took the throne from Emperor Kōgon and began the Kenmu Restoration.
-The Restoration was ostensibly a revival of the older ways, but, in fact, the emperor had his eye set on an imperial dictatorship like that of the emperor of China.
-He wanted to imitate the Chinese in all their ways and become the most powerful ruler in the East.
 Impatient reforms, litigation over land rights, rewards, and the exclusion of the samurai from the political order caused much complaining, and his political order began to fall apart.
 In 1335, Ashikaga Takauji, who had travelled to eastern Japan without obtaining an imperial edict in order to suppress the Nakasendai Rebellion, became disaffected.
 Daigo ordered Nitta Yoshisada to track down and destroy Ashikaga.
 Ashikaga defeated Nitta Yoshisada at the Battle of Takenoshita, Hakone.
 Kusunoki Masashige and Kitabatake Akiie, in communication with Kyoto, smashed the Ashikaga army.
 Takauji fled to Kyūshū, but the following year, after reassembling his army, he again approached Kyōto.
 Kusunoki Masashige proposed a reconciliation with Takauji to the emperor, but Go-Daigo rejected this.
 He ordered Masashige and Yoshisada to destroy Takauji.
 Kusunoki's army was defeated at the Battle of Minatogawa.

 When Ashikaga's army entered Kyōto, Emperor Go-Daigo resisted, fleeing to Mount Hiei, but seeking reconciliation, he sent the imperial regalia to the Ashikaga side.
 Takauji enthroned the Jimyōin-tō emperor, Kōmyō, and officially began his shogunate with the enactment of the Kenmu Law Code.

 Go-Daigo escaped from the capital in January 1337, the regalia that he had handed over to the Ashikaga being counterfeit, and set up the Southern Court among the mountains of Yoshino, beginning the Period of Northern and Southern Courts in which the Northern Dynasty in Kyoto and the Southern Dynasty in Yoshino faced off against each other.